 The electrification of ground transportation is being accelerated by regulatory pressure to meet sustainability benchmarks and growing consumer preference.
-Some of the largest global automotive OEMs expect to be 100% EV by

-2035.
-Market and Market's February 2021 report estimates that the global electric vehicle battery market is expected to reach \$67.2 billion by 2025.
-McKinsey & Company estimated in October 2021 that EV battery requirements will be 3,900 GWh in 2030, of which 2,400 GWh will be needed for passenger cars alone.
+Some of the largest global automotive original equipment manufacturers ("OEMs") expect to be 100% EV by 2035.
+Based on a January 2024 Markets and Markets report and managements estimates, the global EV battery market is expected to reach \$509.0 billion by 2033.
+McKinsey & Company estimated, in its January 2023 article, that EV battery requirements will be approximately 4,300 GWh in 2030.
 While multiple battery chemistries exist today that meet current EV specifications, there is room for significant improvement.
-According to a recent Deloitte survey, two of the key consumer concerns with EV adoption are driving range and lack of charging infrastructure.
+According to a Deloitte survey, two of the key consumer concerns with EV adoption are driving range and lack of charging infrastructure.
 Our batteries, which have been tested and validated by the U.S. Advanced Battery Consortium ("USABC"), as further described below, have the potential to help address both these concerns.
-As such, while our EV capable battery needs to be improved with respect to cycle life, form factor, cost and production quantity for us to compete with existing commercially available EV batteries, we believe that, as we grow and improve, we may be able to compete in the EV battery market.
+As such, while our EV capable battery needs to be improved with respect to cycle life, form factor, cost and production quantity, for us to compete with existing commercially available EV batteries, we believe that, as we grow and improve, we may be able to compete in the EV battery market.